-The Four Season Farm Shop is owned and operated by a Dutch couple who immigrated to Canada and are sharing some of their farm techniques here in Ontario.
-This shop has a variety of herbs and speciality vegetables all grown on their farm including purple potatoes and purple cauliflower.
-For more information visit the Four Season Farm Shop website here.
+The Four Season Farm Shop is owned and operated by a Dutch couple who immigrated to Canada and shared some of their farm techniques here in Ontario.
+This shop has various herbs and specialty vegetables all grown on their farm, including purple potatoes and purple cauliflower.
+For more information, visit the Four Season Farm Shop website here.

 Port Dover Cheese Shop

 If you want to meet someone that took their love for cheese and packed a store filled with her most loved cheese selection, you have to meet Jenny Ball.
 The Port Dover Cheese shop is filled with cheese and even features local cheese producers with a unique local cheese cooler filled with options.

 Even if you know nothing about cheese, fear not.
 She will walk you through her selection and ask you what types of flavours you like.
 Every sample she presented me was spot on.
 For more information on the Port Dover, Cheese Shop, visit their website here.

 Apple Hill Lavender Shop

 I have shared my love for lavender in Norfolk, Ontario, in this post: For the Love of Lavender in Norfolk County, Ontario.
 I wrote about Apple Hill as a great stop with its amazing pottery and soap and bath products.
 The shop continues to develop new and exciting products made from the lavender they grow on their farm.
 For more information on Apple Hill Lavender, visit their website here.